top of page

 There would be no dance, and there is only the dance.”

-Over the years, a frequent goal has been to observe and capture landscape images that illustrate the dimensions of “stillness” that Eliot explores.
-As a photographer, it has been important to recognize the paradox of the landscape as evolving and transforming while remaining motionless - sharing physical and metaphysical realities of time and space.
-Photography provides not only a means to observe this contradiction but through images to amplify sentience in the stillness of our temporal world."
+Over the years a frequent goal has been to observe and capture landscape images that illustrate the dimensions of “stillness” that Eliot explores.
+As a photographer, it has been important to recognize the paradox of the landscape as evolving and transforming while remaining motionless — sharing physical and metaphysical realities of time and space.
+Photography provides not only a means to observe this contradiction but through images to amplify sentience in the stillness of our temporal world.

-Still” and “stillness,” are problematic insomuch as they evoke silence and serenity, they also imply a sense of stasis, a state existing outside the world of movement and change.
-It is less about stillness in the context of motion than stillness in the context of time– stillness as continuity, as a point of reference.
+“Still” and “stillness,” are problematic insomuch as they evoke silence and serenity, they also imply a sense of stasis, a state existing outside the world of movement and change.
+It is less about stillness in the context of motion than stillness in the context of time — stillness as continuity, as a point of reference.
 This is the stillness that centers life, that allows us to order our relationships to a turbulent world.

 Returning continually to the same places each year and each season, I’ve had the good fortune to experience almost every weather condition and imaginable light in northeast Ohio, as well as the region’s infinite range of sights and sounds, even its variety of earthly fragrances.
-Over many years looking through a camera’s viewfinder one develops an intimacy with the environment such that the world is “stilled”.
-During these moments, moving from one world into another (or perhaps simply deeper into the first), all is suspended – sound, motion, even time.
+Over many years looking through a camera’s viewfinder one develops an intimacy with the environment such that the world is “stilled.”
+During these moments, moving from one world into another (or perhaps simply deeper into the first), all is suspended — sound, motion, even time.
 Scenery never ceases to change, as change remains constant.

-Ultimately the viewer will make his or her own judgement as to the relevance and merit of a photograph or any work of art.
+Ultimately the viewer will make his or her own judgment as to the relevance and merit of a photograph or any work of art.
 In some respect, I am ambivalent about providing too much context fearing it will color perceptions, undermining individual experience and the associative memories that have the potential to reward each of us differently.

-“At the still point of the turning world … there the dance is.”
-T.S.
+“At the still point of the turning world … there the dance is.” —T.S.
 Eliot

 Year: 2020